apapli/ai-demos/README.md

 ## Demo 2: Azure OpenAI Qualitative to Quantitative
 Script: [OpenAI Qual to Quant](qual-to-quant.ipynb)

+This demo shows you how you can take qualitative information (customer reviews in this case) and group the

 1. Ensure you have Python installed on your computer, including the modules below.
 2. Gain access to Azure OpenAI, then ensure you have created a GPT4 deployment inside it.
 3. Clone this code to your computer, and load it in your preferred IDE, for example VSCode.